The following databases contain journals on Anthropology

 Evaluating Internet Resources.
 You've been surfing for years now, but do you ask yourself these questions when you land on a website?
 Do you critically examine what you find?

 Indigenous Peoples and Environmental Issues: An Encyclopedia.
-REF GF50 .J65 2003.
+GF50 .J65 2003 NMU Books (Library upper floor).

 Conservation and Environmentalism: An Encyclopedia.
-REF GF10 .C68 1995 (there are similar publications adjacent to this one, such as Encyclopedia of Environmental issues.
-REF GE10 .E52 2000).
+GF10 .C68 1995 NMU Books (Library upper floor).
+There are similar publications adjacent to this one, such as Encyclopedia of Environmental issues.
+GE10 .E52 2000 NMU Books (Library upper floor).

 Environmental anthropology today.
 Kopnina, Helen, and Shoreman-Ouimet, Eleanor.